Land Rover Tangi: The Tangi

 Armour kits from retired Hotspurs were fitted onto brand-new Land Rover Defender 110 civilian chassis.
 When donor kits ran out, the RUC workshops began to fabricate brand-new ones.
 The vehicles' headlights were initially protected from damage by transparent polycarbonate shields, but these were quickly found to be less durable than the original metal grilles of the Hotspur and were replaced.
 At the front and rear of the roof each of the Tangis were fitted with a remotely controlled spotlight and a rotating blue warning light, all protected by expanded metal grilles.
 The Hotspur's side skirts were retained, as was its fire protection system.
 In addition, burning petrol was prevented from entering the engine bay by a fabric strip around the bonnet edge and at the hinge between the bonnet and the front bulkhead.
-Further, the engine radiator was protected from damage with a substantial louvred grill fabricated from 3 mm steel sheet.
+Further, the engine radiator was protected from damage with a substantial louvred grille fabricated from 3 mm steel sheet.

 The first Tangi (registration HXI 3593, fleet number 8203) went into action on 16 January 1986.
 Crews were very welcoming of the Tangi and much preferred it to the Hotspur, mainly thanks to its power steering, coil spring suspension, disc brakes and factory air conditioning which the Hotspur lacked, and that it was impervious to most of the weapons encountered during civil disorder.

 The use of a drogue bomb which damaged the roof of one vehicle during rioting at Dawson Street in Belfast led to the developing of the 'Dawson' roof.
 The crew of the Land Rover were saved from serious injury as they had packed riot shields using ropes above their heads forming a second skin.
 The roofs now effectively were designed with a second steel roof mounted over the first and works similar to spaced armour, detonating the IED before it struck the main armoured roof.
 Vehicles fitted with the Dawson roof were easily identified due to its large, angular appearance.

 Similar IEDs were fitted with small drogues on the rear, so they could be thrown horizontally to strike the side of a Tangi thus circumventing the additional roof armour.
 The RUC responded to this with a similar measure to the Dawson roof, fitting a plate of ballistic steel several inches from the hull to detonate the bomb before it struck the main armoured body.
 In this final form, with the Dawson roof and hardened side armour, the Tangi is seen on the streets of Northern Ireland today.